-- Masters / 4 years Bachelors degree in Economics, Economics and Finance, Business Administration, Commerce, Mathematics, Statistics or related equivalent degree from the HEC recognized University / Institution with at least 2nd Division. - Applicant seeking admission on the basis of degree other than those awarded by the Public Sector Universities of Pakistan must submit the Equivalence Certificate issued by the Equivalence Committee of the University of Karachi. - Candidates awaiting their final exam results can also apply at their own risk.
-They have to submit their final results at least three days prior to the date of final Admission / Entrance test. - The eligible candidates are required to qualify an admission test (sample test papers are available on the AERC's website).
+Masters / 4 years Bachelors degree in Economics, Economics and Finance, Business Administration, Commerce, Mathematics, Statistics or related equivalent degree from the HEC recognized University / Institution with at least 2^{nd} Division.

+Applicant seeking admission on the basis of degree other than those awarded by the Public Sector Universities of Pakistan must submit the Equivalence Certificate issued by the Equivalence Committee of the University of Karachi.

+Candidates awaiting their final exam results can also apply.
+They have to submit attested copy of final transcript before the commencement of 2^{nd} Quarter.
+Devoid this, admission will be cancelled.

+The eligible candidates are required to qualify an admission test (sample test papers are available on the AERC's website).
 GAT (Subject) conducted by NTS or GRE (Advanced Economics) Test scores in the last two years may be acceptable in lieu of the test.

 Part-I: M.A.S.
-Course Structure (Morning Programme)
+Course Structure (Spring Programme)

-Part-I of the MPhil Programme (Morning) extends over four quarters of three months each.
-Following Compulsory and Optional courses are offered.
+Part-I of the MPhil programme (spring) extends over FOUR quarters of three months each.
+Following compulsory and optional courses are offered.